Vegan Sukiyaki is a vegan version of a traditional Japanese dish. Loaded with veggies, taste and easy to make. A meal the whole family will love!

 - 4 cups water

-- ¾ cup Bragg Liquid Aminos or Tamari or soy sauce for non gluten free option
+- ¾ cup Tamari ,or soy sauce for non gluten free option, or coconut aminos for a soy free option

 - ¾ cup mirin rice cooking wine